 Because "regular files" are available as a file type in both Windows and Unix systems, let us first briefly describe them.
 Then we'll talk about "directories," which are available in both Windows and Unix-based operating systems.
 The "character special files" and "block special files" will then be discussed.

 Regular files contain user information.
 Generally, regular files are either ASCII files or binary files.
 These two types of files are described below.

+- ASCII Files: ASCII files basically consist of lines of text.
 The big plus point or advantage of ASCII files is that they can be displayed and printed as is, and they can also be edited using any text editor such as Notepad, Wordpad, Notepad+, etc.

-Technically, binary files are just a sequence of bytes, the OS will only execute a file if it has proper format.
+- Binary Files: The binary files listed on the printer produce random garbage.
+Generally, binary files have some internal structure that is only known to the programs that use them.
+Technically, binary files are just a sequence of bytes, and the OS will only execute a file if it has the proper format.

 Directories are the system files that are used to maintain the structure of the file system.

 To keep track of files, file systems typically use directories.
 Directories are files in and of themselves in many systems.

 The following sections will teach you about directories in the operating system:

 - Two-Level Directory Systems

 The "hierarchical directory systems" and the "directory operations" are the two sections that are covered in the next two articles. whereas all others are described in this article.
 So let's start with "single-level directory systems."